How To Repurpose Old Articles To Boost Blog Traffic

 When people search and find your content, it’s new for them, even if it’s one of your older posts.

-But to ensure they read it, it must be relevant and informative.
+But to be sure they will read it, it must be relevant and informative.

 It doesn’t take much effort.